-- 1. Supports strengthening and preserving home rule authority of municipal governments. - Opposes State or Federal intervention in matters of local concern or matters that unnecessarily or adversely affect the City's ability to manage and operate pursuant to its home rule authority. - 3.
+- Supports strengthening and preserving home rule authority of municipal governments. - Opposes State or Federal intervention in matters of local concern or matters that unnecessarily or adversely affect the City's ability to manage and operate pursuant to its home rule authority. - 3.
 Opposes changes that increase (and support changes that lessen) the burdens on municipalities associated with public or other government records, establishment of ethics standards and procedures, operation of municipal courts, and other matters of municipal operations or authority. - 4.
 Supports enabling cities to choose the provision of services through private enterprise in a manner that fosters cost effective, sustainable, quality services.

-- Supports local control of the awarding of contracts and the accountability of local officials for those actions. - 6.
-Opposes mandates that increase the complexity and cost of services without improving those services.
+- 5. Supports local control of the awarding of contracts and the accountability of local officials for those actions. - 6.
+Opposes mandates that increase the complexity and cost of services without improving those services. - Supports collaborative regional efforts for the benefit of participating communities.

+AFFORDABLE HOUSING

-AFFORDABLE HOUSING NEIGHBORHOOD LIVABILITY AND SOCIAL HEALTH
+NEIGHBORHOOD LIVABILITY AND SOCIAL HEALTH

-The City recognizes that the affordability and availability of decent housing is critical to a vibrant and diverse community.
+The City recognizes that the affordability and availability of quality housing is critical to a vibrant and diverse community.

-- Supports maintaining or enhancing current levels of funding for affordable housing throughout Colorado, including expanding the State Low Income Housing Tax Credit program. - Supports increasing local government's ability to regulate, manage or generate alternative sources of funding for affordable housing, including publicprivate partnerships. - Supports stronger amendments to construction defect laws to promote the construction of owner occupiedattached housing. - Supports creating an adequate supply of housing for all income levels and continued public and private sector support for these efforts.
+- Supports maintaining or enhancing current levels of funding for affordable housing throughout Colorado, including expanding the State Low Income Housing Tax Credit program, but not increases to unrelated fees. - Supports increasing local government's ability to regulate, manage or generate alternative sources of funding for affordable housing, including publicprivate partnerships. - 3.
+Supports stronger amendments to construction defect laws to promote the construction of owner occupied-attached housing. - Supports creating an adequate supply of housing for all income levels and continued public and private sector support for these efforts.